 When you vote for quantity over quality, you risk spending your money on the wrong cause.
-If you manage to create an environment that induces people to without hesitation, you eventually gain more because your customer acquisition costs become lower.
+If you manage to create an environment that induces people without hesitation, you will end up winning more because your customer acquisition costs will become lower.

 The average cart abandonment rate in the e-commerce sector is 69%, which signifies that shoppers drop 7 out of 10 digital baskets.
 Picture this within the walls of a mall instead of a website.
 Honestly, it would be a quest to simply enter the premises.

-All these carts are filled with things that you are now unable to sell until they go back into stock.
-This means that a little girl will not get a cute unicorn costume for her birthday party or a very romantic woman will not fly to Paris because when she finally got the courage to book a flight, all the tickets were gone.
+This results in your inability to even out your supplies.
+So, now all these carts are filled with things that you are unable to sell until they go back into stock.
+It means that a little girl will not get a cute unicorn costume for her birthday party or a very romantic woman will not fly to Paris because when she finally got the courage to book a flight, all the tickets were gone.
 It is devastating to even think about it.

 You cannot maintain the balance between demand and supply.
 As a result, not only do you say farewell to the customers who intended, yet decided not to buy, but you also lose the clients who were ready to place an order but could not do it.

-Retargeting implies that you have an agreement with certain platforms (e.g., Google, Facebook, etc.) that they will use cookie files to display your company’s banners to your former visitors.
+Retargeting implies that you have an agreement with certain platforms (Google, Facebook, Instagram, etc.) that they will use cookie files to display your company’s banners to your former visitors.
 This is a viable cart recovery strategy.
 Still, those ads will not be free.
 If you want to get these customers back, you will have to pay extra.